AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-pow-reflection.md

 ### Two Blockchains

+\label{sec:two-blockchains}

 Let's build up the idea via a hypothetical situation with two distinct blockchains.
 For simplicity, let's use Bitcoin and Ethereum 1.

 Our starting case is that both chains use different Proof of Work algorithms and neither tracks the other.

 #### Step 1.
 Ethereum tracks Bitcoin

 The idea that Ethereum SCs can track Bitcoin chain-headers is well understood.
-Bitcoin's proof of work algorithm is clean and simple so implementing the necessary logic in an Ethereum SC is not that difficult.
+Bitcoin's proof of work algorithm is clean and simple, so implementing the necessary logic in an Ethereum SC is not that difficult.
 In principle, any chain that supports some headers-only mode can be tracked in this way.
 In practice that can be difficult (e.g. Ethereum's EVM doesn't support memory hard hashes unless special cases are introduced), but we're not interested in practicality *at the moment*.

 Let's add such a contract to Ethereum and describe the relevant data and events: